top of page

 Clothing, Medicines, More

-I think I definitely would bring a roller for my camera bag.
-There were two professional photographers on my tour that had Think Tank and I could see using the smaller one is an easier option than my heavy backpack.
-However, what I had did work, it just became heavy.
+I would bring a roller/backpack as my camera bag (removable rollers).
+There were two professional photographers on my tour that had Think Tank and I could see using them instead.
+My Guru bags were about the most UNcomfortable packs I've ever carried.
+But they were handy.

-For my clothing bag, I also saw with these small planes some duffles with hidden wheels - that would have been handy.
-Again due to weight it would have been easier to get around airports with at least one that wheeled.
+For my clothing bag, I saw duffles with hidden wheels - that would have been handy.
+The small airplanes seemed to take those.

 I think the cameras I had were fine.
 I would probably just bring 2 but brought what I brought since one of them had been acting up prior to my trip so played it safe.
 Some days I wished I had a lighter lens, like maybe the 100-400 with extender available to me, but overall I was pretty happy with the choices I had brought.
-Unfortunately the 70-200 stopped working the second I got there (errors) but I did have the 85 and the 18-150 for the R7.
-I primarily used the 100-300 with and without the 1.4x or the 2x.
 I did bring a monopod but didn't use it at all.
 I think I would still bring one.
-I would also bring a flash, trigger, etc. Maybe even the Westcott FJ 200 and a clamp, maybe a remote.
-Definitely options I would consider.

 What's Available